Connecticut Guardian Ad Litem Services

 - Parenting plans and relocation

 From our offices in Stamford, we provide legal counsel for clients in family law courts in Fairfield County and communities throughout Southern Connecticut.
-Call us toll free at 203-977-3700 or contact us by e-mail to arrange a complimentary initial consultation with one of our experienced Stamford family law lawyers.
+Call us toll free at 203-653-8483 or contact us by e-mail to arrange an initial consultation with one of our experienced Stamford family law lawyers.